kurator-dev/kurator/CONTRIBUTING.md

 ## Creating Pull Requests

 Pull requests are often called simply "PR".
-Karmada generally follows the standard [github pull request](https://help.github.com/articles/about-pull-requests/) process.
+Kurator generally follows the standard [github pull request](https://help.github.com/articles/about-pull-requests/) process.
 To submit a proposed change, please develop the code/fix and add new test cases.
 After that, run these local verifications before submitting pull request to predict the pass or fail of continuous integration.